Dear next-door-but-one neighbour’s boyfriend

 In fact, acousticians will tell you that the sonic coupling of your loudspeaker to the chassis of your car effectively turns your car into a loudspeaker in itself.

 This is unfortunate, because your car was designed as a car, not a loudspeaker, which is why certain constituent sounds within the music cause your car to vibrate with great resonance.
+More such insightful pieces of cars can be found on Car Check– a place where you can search for the history of used cars and see if any one model suits your requirements.

 In sciency terms, this is known as your car’s resonant frequency.